Third hour now up and running on the Rush Limbaugh program.

 Well, look, I don't have any problems with collective bargaining.

-I I think you know private sector unions are fine.
+I think private sector unions are fine.

-I just don't like the National Labor Relations Board serving as an arm of the union, imposing their will, imposing closed shops through a number of of laws.
+I just don't like the National Labor Relations Board serving as an arm of the union, imposing their will, imposing closed shops through a number of laws.

 Look, it ought to be the strength of a union ought to be simply this.